 Komezuka is a small, beautifully shaped volcanic cone on the northern slopes of Nakadake.
 There are pleasant walking trails in the vicinity (but not to the top) of Komezuka, however, easy access by public transportation is not provided.

 The Nakadake Crater can be reached in a 30-40 minute bus ride from JR Aso Station.
 There is one bus about every 1-2 hours.
 The one way trip costs 650 yen and is not covered by the Japan Rail Pass.
-Buses travel as far as Asosan Nishi Station, from where a shuttle bus gets visitors to the crater (1200 yen round trip).
+Buses travel as far as Asosan Nishi Station, from where a shuttle bus gets visitors to the crater (500 yen one way).
 Alternatively you can walk to the crater in about 30 minutes one way.
 Cars can drive all the way to a parking lot just next to the crater, but must pay 800 yen for the last kilometers, which is a toll road.

 Make sure to check the volcano's current state before your visit.
 During times of heightened volcanic activity, the crater can be off-limits and the road and walking trail to the crater closed.